crashinvaders/gdx-vfx/README.md

 Flexible post-processing shader visual effects for LibGDX.
 The library is based on [libgdx-contribs-postprocessing](https://github.com/manuelbua/libgdx-contribs/tree/master/postprocessing), with lots of improvements and heavy refactoring.
 The goal is to focus on stability, offer lightweight integration and provide simple effect implementation mechanism.

-The library is in Beta.
+The library is in Beta, code is poorly documented.
 Some goodies might be missing and more cool stuff is to be implemented soon.

 Read more about the library at the [wiki introduction page](https://github.com/crashinvaders/gdx-vfx/wiki/Library-overview).